SoftUni-Internal/interactive-content/EN/02-Data-Definition-And-Data-Types/08-Homework.md

 ## Description

-You now know how to create database using the GUI of the Workbench.
+You now know how to create a database using the GUI of the Workbench.

 Now it's time to create it using SQL queries.

-In that task (and the several following it) you will be required to create the database from the previous exercise **using only SQL queries**.
+In that task, and the several following it, you will have to create a database from the previous exercise **using only SQL queries**.

 Firstly, just **create new database** named **minions**.